yannicklevederpvtl/tdmc-lab-installation/templates/instructions.md

 VKS Clusters Creation
 -----------

-2 Kubernetes clusters will be used, one for the TDMC Control Plane and another to deploy one TDMC Data Plane (where the data services will be provisionned)
+2 Kubernetes clusters will be used, one for the TDMC Control Plane and another one to deploy a TDMC Data Plane (where data services will be provisionned)

 Create the TDMC Control Plane VKS cluster: